-The working group's field of activity is physically oriented materials science with a focus on solid-state kinetics.
-Kinetic processes and reactions in solids and at interfaces play a key role in the production and optimization of structural and functional materials as well as for the function of components.
-In this context, atomic/ionic transport mechanisms (diffusion), defect equilibria and interfacial reactions are of great importance for understanding fundamental and application-related properties.
+The group is active in the field of physics-based materials science with a focus on solid-state kinetics.
+Kinetic processes and reactions in solids and at interfaces play a key role for the production and optimization of structural and functional materials as well as for the functionality of components.
+In this context, atomic and ionic transport mechanisms (diffusion), defect equilibria and interfacial reactions are of great importance for understanding fundamental and application-related properties.

-Our work focuses on time-resolved thin film and interface analysis on the nanometer/micrometer scale including in-situ characterization of materials and processes.
-We use ion analytical methods (SIMS), neutron and X-ray diffraction (NR, XRR, XRD), infrared spectroscopy (FTIR) as well as electrochemical (EIS, CV, GITT, PITT) and electron optical (SEM, EDX) methods.
+Our work involves analysis of thin films and interfaces on the nanometre/micrometre scale, including in situ characterisation of materials and processes.
+We use ion analytical methods (SIMS), neutron and X-ray diffraction (NR, XRR, XRD), infrared spectroscopy (FTIR) as well as electrochemical (EIS, CV, GITT, PITT) and electron optical (SEM, EDX) techniques.
 We also deal with the production of thin films using sputtering methods.

 Our research topics are